Allestree Hall: Geology

 The majority of Allestree Park is underlain by a series of Carboniferous sandstone and shale beds, as well as glacial drift.
 The large area of deciduous woodland, known as Big Wood, is underlain by Sherwood sandstones.
 In places these have been quarried for sand and have been formally designated as Regionally Important Geological Sites.

 Topography

 The slope of Allestree Park descends both from west to east, and from north to south.
-The steepest slopes are on the western edge of the Park, and at its northernmost part the ground reaches an altitude of 140 metres.
+The steepest slopes are on the western edge of the park, and at its northernmost part the ground reaches an altitude of 140 metres.
 This is the highest part of the city of Derby.

 Ridge and Furrow

 Parts of the grassland and even some woodland areas within Allestree Park exhibit ridge and furrow undulations, which are the visible signs of early medieval farming and ploughing practices.
-These ceased in 1763 when the lands were taken by the Enclosure Act and allocated to Mundy of Markeaton and to Mundy of Shipley.
+These ceased in 1763 when the lands were taken by an inclosure act and allocated to Mundy of Markeaton and to Mundy of Shipley.
 The strips would have been used for growing wheat for bread and barley for ale.
 The continued presence of these undulations is evidence that the land has not been ploughed since the time of the land enclosures.